yashp1932/embedded-lidar-style-scanner/README.md

 ---

 ## 📚 Background
 Commercial LiDAR scanners are **expensive and bulky**, limiting their use in educational and budget-conscious prototyping environments.
-Inspired by a need for **accessible spatial mapping** and exploring embedded systems, this project demonstrates how an MSP432E401Y paired with a VL53L1X sensor and a simple stepper can capture 360° distance data for under CA$110.
+Inspired by a need for **accessible spatial mapping** and **exploring embedded systems**, this project demonstrates how an MSP432E401Y paired with a VL53L1X sensor and a simple stepper can capture 360° distance data for under CA$110.

 ---